 Escape rooms in the Classroom

 Have you ever been to an escape room?
 Escape rooms are great addition in your classroom.
-What is an escape room?
-If you’ve never been to an escape room, they are an entertainment experience in which you and your team of people, somewhere between 2 and 6 is appropriate, solve puzzles in order to escapeContinue reading “Escape rooms in the Classroom”
+If you’ve never been to an escape room, they are an entertainment experience in which you and your team of people, somewhere between 2 and 6 is appropriate, solve puzzles in order to escape from a locked room.
+TheContinue reading “Escape rooms in the Classroom”

 Top 11 Ways to Build Student Engagement in Weather